 - Must be fully admitted to one of the participating programs

-- Must be a Corvallis campus student
+- Must be a Corvallis campus student or an OSU-Cascades student in Bend, Oregon (Ecampus programs do not qualify)

 - If enrolled in concurrent programs, both programs must be WRGP eligible